Brand, design and build of a whole new Drupal website

 - New paragraph types can be added without having to define or change the current templates of the site

-- Inclusive use of gender pronouns.
-One paragraph type is used to show a list of people, including a field to show (or omit) the gender pronoun.
+- Inclusive use of gender pronouns; one paragraph type is used to show a list of people, including a field to show (or omit) the gender pronoun

-- An RSS feed
+- An RSS feed (yes, people do want this!)

 Website performance